emsuiko/codingnightffm/README.md

 You're currently working on a project and don't want to code home alone?
 Welcome to our first #codingnightffm hangout! :)

-There's gonna be free wifi and drinks.
-And fellow coders to hang and chat with.
+There's gonna be free wifi, drinks and we may even put our trusty sandwich maker to work.
+Fellow coders to hang and chat with inclusive. ;)

 Want to come?
 Since space is limited, please register by putting your name here (via pull request at [github](https://github.com/emsuiko/codingnightffm)):